Distance: 7.9 mile loop | Time: 3 – 4 hours | Level: Moderate – Hard

 Complete Guide to Hiking Devils Garden Trail

 Disclaimer: This post contains affiliate links that may earn me a small commission should you click through and make a purchase (at no additional cost to you).
 Thank you in advance for your support!

 How to Access the Trail

 To avoid having to sit and wait for hikers to finish, I recommend adding Devils Garden Trail to the front of your to-do list.
-Once you’ve explored the end of the park, you can spend the rest of your day working backwards towards the entrance.
+Once you’ve explored the end of the park, you can spend the rest of your day working backward toward the entrance.

 Best Time to Hike Devils Garden Trail

 Sunrise hiking is always a good idea when exploring southern Utah.
 During our Utah Mighty 5 road trip, we did it all: sunrise hiking, mid-day hiking, sunset hiking, and even starry-night hiking.